code-ape/website/content/posts/ebpf_past_present_future.md

 The immediate future of eBPF's uses probably has the most certainty.
 It's highly likely that the trend of using eBPF for safe, efficient, event handling inside the Linux kernel will continue.
 Because eBPF is defined by the simple virtual machine it runs on, there is also the potential for eBPF to be used in places other than the Linux kernel.
-The most interesting example of this, as of writing, is with Smart NICs.
+The most interesting example of this, as of this writing, is with Smart NICs.

 Smart NICs are network cards which allow processing of network traffic, to varying degrees, to be offloaded to the NICs themselves.
 This idea has been around since the early 2000's, when some NICs started supporting offloading of checksum and segmentation, but only more recently has this been used for partial or full data plane offload.
-This new bread of Smart NICs goes by multiple names, including Intelligent Server Adapters, but generally feature programmable functionality and a large amount of memory for storing state.
+This new breed of Smart NICs goes by multiple names, including Intelligent Server Adapters, but generally feature programmable functionality and a large amount of memory for storing state.
 One example of this is Netronome's Agilio CX line of SmartNICs which currently feature 10Gbps to 40Gbps ports paired with an ARM11 processor, 2GB of DDR3 RAM, and over a hundred specialized processing cores.[[^netronome_cx]]

 [^netronome_cx]: Specs of the CX line can be found here: [https://www.netronome.com/products/agilio-cx/](https://www.netronome.com/products/agilio-cx/)